callan321/3813ICT-Assignment/README.md

 - [ ] Leave a group
 - [ ] Delete themselves

-# Part 2: Assignment Phase 2 Additions
+# Assignment Phase 2 Additions

 In this phase of the assignment, we have extended the functionality of our chat application based on the requirements specified for Assignment Phase 2.
-The key addition includes integrating MongoDB for data storage.
+The key additions include integrating MongoDB for data storage and adding image support.

 ## Data Structures